Browsed by

 The Septuagint Use in the New Testament

-Christian readers are often puzzled when they read a quotation from the Old Testament in the New Testament, and then, in looking up the quoted Old Testament text in their Bible, they discover that it is somewhat different from the cited quotation in the New Testament.
-Often, this difference is based on the fact that the Old Testament was translated from the standard version of the Hebrew Bible (the Masoretic text, 6th to 10th centuries C.E.), whereas the New Testament is citing the same passage as it appears in the early Greek translation of the Old Testament, known as the Greek Septuagint Version (LXX).
+Christian readers are sometimes puzzled when they read a quotation from the Old Testament in the New Testament, and then, in looking up the quoted Old Testament text in their Bible, they discover that it is somewhat different from the cited quotation in the New Testament.
+Often, this difference is based on the fact that the Old Testament has been translated from Hebrew Scripture Master Texts which are primarily based the manuscripts of the Hebrew Bible from the Masoretic text of the 6th to 10th centuries C.E., whereas the New Testament is citing the same passage as it appears in the early Greek translation of the Old Testament, known as the Greek Septuagint Version (LXX).

 The Greek Septuagint was used by Hellenistic Jews, and by the early church.
 Greek was the international language of communication.
 Most scholars believe that the Greek translation of the Pentateuch (Genesis through Deuteronomy) was produced by Jewish scholars in the mid-to-late-third century B.C.E. in Alexandria, Egypt.
 The rest of the Old Testament was completed during the following century or so.
 Apocryphal writings were added after this.
 This means the Septuagint was virtually complete about 150-200 years before the time of Christ.
 Some parts of the Septuagint reflect a more literal approach to translation, while others provide a freer rendition.
 Some portions are also more skillfully translated than others.
 Sometimes the Septuagint translators translated from a Hebrew text that differed slightly from the later, now standard, Masoretic text of the Hebrew Bible.